-The American Academy Family Physicians supports the Institute of Medicine’s 2013 report, “Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis,” and its recognition of the need for an integrated workforce to address the needs of cancer patients.
-The role of the family physician should be at all stages of cancer care: cancer diagnosis, referral for specialty care, co-management with specialty care, survivorship management and palliative care before the last six months of life and including hospice care.
+The American Academy of Family Physicians supports the 2013 report of the National Academy of Medicine (formerly known as the Istitute of Medicine), “Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis,” and its recognition of the need for an integrated healthcare team to address the needs of cancer patients.
+Family physicians should play a role at all stages of cancer care: cancer diagnosis, referral for specialty care, co-management with specialty care, survivorship management, palliative care and hospice care.
 The following elements of quality care should be accessible for each individual with cancer:

 Cancer Diagnosis: Patients should have healthcare access to ensure evidence-based screening and early identification of cancer.

-Referral for Specialty Care: Patients should have affordable and accessible options for care.
+Referral for Specialty Care: Patients should have affordable and accessible options for cancer care.
 Accurate staging and prognosis should be completed and communicated in language that patients can understand.
-Treatment options should be presented with a clear explanation of benefit and expected side effects.
+Treatment options should be presented with a clear explanation of the benefits and expected side effects.
 There should be written communication back to the referring family physician.

-Co-management with Specialty Care: The cancer-care workforce should include family physicians and other physicians who can work as part of the care-team for the cancer team.
-There should be transparent communication between members of the health-care team.
-An enhanced information system may be able to facilitate this.
-Co-management should recognize complexity and cost of care and work toward adherence to cost-effective, evidence-based treatment algorithms.
+Co-management with Specialty Care: The cancer-care team should include family physicians and healthcare clinicians.
+There should be transparent communication between members of the care team.
+Co-management should recognize the complexity and cost of care and work toward adherence to cost-effective, evidence-based treatment algorithms.

-Survivorship Management: Patients should have access to appropriate surveillance and screening tests specific to the cancer they have had, and the anticipated long-term side effects of treatments they have received.
-The physician workforce, including family physicians, should be educated about the protocols for survivorship management.
-When possible a transition of care document could be issued to clarify who will be conducting the ongoing surveillance and recommended testing.
+Survivorship Management: Patients should have access to appropriate surveillance and screening tests specific to cancer they have had, and the anticipated long-term side effects of treatments they have received.
+The family physicians, should be educated about the protocols for survivorship management.
+A transition of care document should be created to clarify who will be conducting the ongoing surveillance and recommended testing.

-Palliative Care: Patients should have access to palliative care before the last six months of life, concurrent with active treatment as well as conventional hospice care.
+Palliative Care: Patients should have access to palliative care concurrent with active treatment as well as conventional hospice care.
 Patients should be engaged and informed of their choices.
-Patients should be given accurate information about their prognosis and this should be included in documents which are shared with other team-members.
+Patients should be given accurate information about their prognosis and this should be included in documents that are shared with other members of the cancer care team.